cairis-platform/cairis/docs/assets.rst

 Confidentiality   The property that information is not made available or disclosed to unauthorised individuals, entities, or processes.
 ISO/IEC 27001
 Integrity         The property of safeguarding the accuracy or completeness of assets.
 ISO/IEC 27001
 Availability      The property of being accessible and usable on demand by an authorised entity.
 ISO/IEC 27001
 Accountability    The property that ensures the actions of an entity may be traced uniquely to an entity.
+TBC
 Anonymity         The property that other users or subjects are unable to determine the identity of a user bound to a subject or operation.
 Common Criteria Privacy Requirements
 Pseudonymity      The property that a set of users and/or subjects are unable to determine the identify of a user bound to a subject or operation, but that this user is still accountable for its action.
 Common Criteria Privacy Requirements
 Unlinkability     The property that users and/or subjects are unable to determine whether the same user caused certain operations in the system.
 Common Criteria Privacy Requirements
 Unobservability   The property that users and/or subjects cannot determine whether an operation is being performed.
 Common Criteria Privacy Requirements
 ================= =======================================================================================================================================================================================  ======================================

 Each of these properties is associated with the